acceleratedscience/openad_workbench/README.md

 [Open Data Hub ODH](http://opendatahub.io/) or [Red Hat OpenShift Data Science RHODS](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science) or podman / Docker Locally.
 <br>
-  It loads the Openad lookit and a minimal image of the UBI9 jupyter notebooks with prebuilt note books for using OpenAD.
+  It loads the Openad Toolkit and a minimal image of the UBI9 jupyter notebooks with prebuilt note books for using OpenAD.
 <br>

 To install podman see [install instructions](https://podman.io/docs/installation)